 In line with OAIS, we call the logical container of the AIP the complete set of digital objects and metadata representing the conceptual entity as a whole.
 The conceptual entity must be distinguished from the physical representation of one or possibly more physical containers which represent one conceptual entity.

 From the point of view of preserving the integrity of the AIP, the ideal case is that the logical AIP representing the intellectual entity is packaged as one single physical container.
 This way recovery is much easier because the physical container has all the information required to interpret and render the contained representations.
 In reality, however, this is not always possible because the size of the physical container can become very large, and this is the reason for proposing the divided METS structure described in section 5.1.1.2.
 The divided structure makes it easier to manage representations or representation parts separately.
-For both cases, the representation-based and the size-based splitting, described in section 5.1.1.3, the purpose is to store each of the constituent parts as one physical container.
+In both cases, the representation-based and the size-based splitting described in section 5.1.1.3, the purpose is to store each of the constituent parts as one physical container.

 Structural division of the AIP